Random Forest Estimation of the Ordered Choice Model: Ordered Forest Estimator

 \subsection{Inference}

-The asymptotic results of \textcite{Wager2018} regarding the consistency and normality of random forest predictions hold also when dealing with binary outcomes.
-Then, the estimate is the conditional probability, as is the case for the \textit{Ordered Forest} algorithm, namely $P[Y_{m,i}=1\mid X_i=x]$.
-As such, valid statistical inference can be done in respect to the probability estimate, too.
-This is of importance as the \textit{Ordered Forest} estimator relies heavily on such estimates.
-Particularly, the \textit{Ordered Forest} makes use of linear combinations of the probability estimates made by the random forest for both the conditional probabilities as well as for the marginal effects.
-Hence, the final \textit{Ordered Forest} estimates for the probabilities and the marginal effects, based on a forest algorithm respecting the conditions discussed in Section \ref{sec:RF}, inherit the consistency and normality properties.
+\ul{The building block of the \textit{Ordered Forest} are the estimates of conditional probabilities such as $P[Y_{m,i}=1\mid X_i=x]$.
+Particularly, the \textit{Ordered Forest} makes use of linear combinations of such probability estimates made by the random forest for both the conditional ordered choice probabilities as well as for the corresponding marginal effects.
+Therefore, for conducting inference on these quantities, it is sufficient to ensure that the underlying estimates of conditional probabilities are asymptotically normally distributed.
+Here, we combine the results of} \textcite{Wager2018} and \textcite{Lechner2019}. \ul{First, we use the asymptotic results of} \textcite{Wager2018} \ul{who show that the consistency and normality of random forest predictions hold also when dealing with binary outcomes, and thus also hold for probability predictions of type $P[Y_{m,i}=1\mid X_i=x]$.
+Hence, the final \textit{Ordered Forest} estimates for the conditional ordered choice probabilities and the marginal effects, based on a forest algorithm respecting the conditions discussed in Section} \ref{sec:RF}, \ul{inherit the consistency and normality properties.
+Second, we adapt the inference procedure for random forests as developed by} \textcite{Lechner2019} \ul{to estimate the variance of the conditional ordered choice probabilities and the corresponding marginal effects.}